 You can learn more about "Hawo's Dinner Party" and the Shelbyville Multimedia Project at www.ShelbyvilleMultimedia.org.
 Active Voice would really like to know if you have offered an event; you can send that information to Lucy Duncan at lduncan (at) afsc.org and we will pass it along.

-- Watch the film as a meeting or church and discuss it using the recipe and discussion guide.
+- Watch the film as a meeting or church and discuss it.

 - Reach out to a local mosque or Islamic center and invite them to co-host an event with you focused on the film and dialogue afterward.
 That event could involve desserts or dinner or be a simple film screening.

 Listen to Lucy Duncan on what meetings and churches can do to combat Islamophobia (2:14)